 As the name indicates, a home protection plan is designed to help protect various parts of your home.
 Unlike insurance, they don't cover general property, foundation, or structural damage.
 Instead, home protection plans cover appliances and systems in your home that give out or get damaged due to wear and tear, unexpected issues, and various other reasons.
 Home protection plans, also known as home warranties, are one of the best ways to protect parts of your home.
 As your home gets older, many of the appliances and components in your home will age along with it.
 Unfortunately, many of these appliances and components have a shorter lifespan than your house and will start giving out much sooner.
 The only way to avoid paying to replace or repair each appliance is if a home protection plan covers them.

 What is the Purpose of a Home Protection Plan?

-The goal of any home protection plan is to provide compensation in the event that one or more of your appliances gives out.
+Unlike home security plans, the goal of any home protection plan is to provide compensation in the event that one or more of your appliances gives out.
 Paying for these repairs and replacements can add up fast, and it's easy to dig yourself into a hole if you don't have a home protection plan.

 What Does a Home Protection Plan Cover?

 There are many different types of home protection plans that cover many different things.
 For instance, some plans will only cover damage due to natural wear and tear.
 These plans may not cover issues related to accidents, flood damage, or damage that stems from something you did.

 A quality home protection plan, however, should be highly comprehensive.
 This means that it will cover the following things.